We may earn money or products from the companies mentioned in this post.

 Drysuits are usually pretty expensive, and as stated earlier, require some extra training and practice to become safely acclimated.
 For many a thick wetsuit of 7mm or more is an acceptable alternative, along with some added accessories.

 A wetsuit can provide good thermal protection in very cold water if it is thick enough, fits well and has very minimal water circulation.
 The proper accessories provide a good assist in maintaining optimal comfort.
-Here are two posts to help you decide which wetsuit is right for you.
+Here are several posts to help you decide which wetsuit is right for you.
 The first gives you an explanation of how wetsuits keep you warm and describes the features and characteristics of good wetsuits.
-The second reviews 10 top wetsuits, 9 of which are available in 7mm or thicker neoprene:
+The others are reviews of wetsuit models generally, for women, for spearfishing, and for surfing.

 - The Best Scuba Diving Wetsuit – Features and Descriptions